faithoflifedev/yt/tool/README.md

 The yt library supports three mechanisms for authentication.
 All of the authentication schemes require some configuration in the [Google API console](https://developers.google.com/youtube/v3/live/registering_an_application).
 The document [Obtaining authorization credentials](https://developers.google.com/youtube/v3/live/registering_an_application) covers authentication with [OAuth 2.0](https://developers.google.com/identity/protocols/OAuth2) which works for both the Data API and the Live Streaming API the same document also covers authenticating with API keys which works only with the Data API.

-More in depth documentation on how OAuth2 works within the **yt library** is available in the [Using OAuth 2.0 for Web Server Applications](https://developers.google.com/identity/protocols/oauth2/web-server?csw=1) document.
+More in depth documentation on how OAuth2 works within the **yt library** is available in the [OAuth 2.0 for Mobile & Desktop Apps](https://developers.google.com/identity/protocols/oauth2/native-app) document.
+Overall, for OAuth2 the library takes a provided single use auth code and generates a long lived OAuth2 refresh token that is persisted as a hidden file.

 [Authenticating to the Cloud Vision API](https://cloud.google.com/vision/product-search/docs/auth) requires a JSON file with the JWT token information, which you can obtain by [creating a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) in the API console.